 As the first part of the three-part series on monitoring Apache Solr, this article explores which Solr metrics are important to monitor and why.
-The second part of the series covers Solr open source monitoring tools and identify the tools and techniques you need to help you monitor and administer Solr and SolrCloud in production.
+The second part of the series covers Solr open source monitoring tools and identifies the tools and techniques you need to help you monitor and administer Solr and SolrCloud in production.

 When first thinking about installing Solr you usually ask yourself a question – should I go with the master-slave environment or should I dedicate myself to SolrCloud?
 This question will remain unanswered in this blog post, but what we want to mention is that it is important to know which architecture you will monitor.
 When dealing with SolrCloud clusters you not only want to monitor per node metrics but also cluster-wide information and the metrics related to Zookeeper.

 Why Monitor Solr?

 When running Solr it is usually a crucial part of the system.
 It is used as a search and analysis engine for your data – part of it or all.
 Such a critical part of the whole architecture is needed to be both fault-tolerant and highly available.
 Solr approaches that in two ways.
 The legacy architecture also called master-slave – is based on a clear distinction between the master server which is responsible for indexing the data and the slave servers responsible for delivering the search and analysis results.

 When the data is pushed to the master it is transformed into a so-called inverted index based on the configuration that we provide.
 The disk-based inverted index is divided into smaller, immutable pieces called segments, which are then used for searching.
 The segments can also be combined together into larger segments in a process called segment merging for performance reasons – the more segments you have, the slower your searches can be and vice versa.